aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ## Correlated Request-Response

 Zilla manages the synchronous request and response messages of a gRPC service.
-Request and responses messages are correlated by a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.
+Request and response messages are correlated by a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.

 ## gRPC Metadata

-Custom metadata fields can be used for request routing and idempotency.
-Zilla can augment the metadata it sends based on the configured route the request matches.
+Method routes can use [custom metadata fields](../../reference/config/bindings/binding-grpc-kafka.md#when-metadata) for request routing and idempotency.
+Zilla can also augment the metadata it sends based on the configured route the request matches.

 ## Reliable Delivery